Storytelling in E-commerce: From Passive Narrative to Active Co-Creation

 Stories should highlight some sort of conflict or struggle.
 Then, by the story’s end, the hero should overcome the struggle to find success.
 Even if the story is just two minutes long, it should take the audience on a complete journey.

-How to apply storytelling successfully to your business?
+How to apply interactive storytelling successfully to your business?
 With real world case studies

 Technological advances are giving brands new, innovative ways to take their storytelling to the next level.